Globegitter/sails-hook-eslint/README.md

 ### Usage

-Just lift your app as normal, and enjoy linting of your app.
-To see how to create a `.eslintrc` and what is possible, see: http://eslint.org/
+Make sure you have a [.eslintrc](http://eslint.org/docs/user-guide/configuring) in your root folder.
+Then just lift your app as normal, and enjoy the power of linting.
+For an example of an `.eslintrc` file see: https://github.com/artificialio/sane/blob/master/.eslintrc

 ### Configuration